enjoyfrozen/vtk/README.md

 Requirements
 ============

-In general VTK tries to be as portable as possible; the specific configurations below are known to work and tested.
+In general VTK tries to be as portable as possible; see [Supported Hardware][vtk-supported-hardware] and [Build Prerequisites][vtk-build] for more information.

-VTK supports the following compilers:

-1. GCC 4.8 or newer
-2. Clang 3.3 or newer
-3. Apple Clang 5.0 (from Xcode 5.0) or newer
-4. Microsoft Visual Studio 2015 or newer
-5. Intel 14.0 or newer

-VTK supports the following operating systems:

-1. Windows Vista or newer
-2. Mac OS X 10.7 or newer
-3. Linux (ex: Ubuntu 12.04 or newer, Debian 4 or newer)

-See [Supported Hardware](vtk-hardware) for more information.

 Building
 ========

-See [build.md][vtk-build] (in Documentation/docs/build_instructions) for build instructions.
+The [Building][vtk-build] page describes how to build and install VTK.
+It covers building for development, on both Unix-type systems (Linux, HP-UX, Solaris, macOS), and Windows.

 Contributing
 ============